svgeesus/EuroMPE/midi-notes.md

 Teensy 3.6 uses about 80 mA.

+USB Host include a TPS2055A current limiter chip.

 ## MIDI connections

 Primary interface is likely to be as a USB MIDI device, using the Teensy 3.x USB MIDI implementation.
 That connection requires a host, such as a computer running a DAW.